Assess Risk, Collect Supplier Data, and Accurately Report to SEC

-Companies listed on the U.S. stock market have until May 31, 2014 to make their first disclosure about whether the minerals they use are “conflict free.”
+Companies listed on the U.S. stock market have until May 31 each year to disclose whether any Conflict Minerals are found in their products.
 And companies not directly regulated by the SEC will be impacted too as audit requirements are pushed down through the entire supply chain including privately-held and international companies.

 NACD BoardVision: Compliance and Conflict Minerals

 In this video, Motorola Mobility, Ernst & Young, and PTC discuss the best practices for Conflict Minerals compliance.